mitsukichi29-prog/aws-ec2-s3-log-upload/README.md

 ```

 ## Sample Output
+Example:
-Example:192.168.1.20 2
+192.168.1.20 2

 ## What I learned
-- Difference between Stop and Terminate in EC
+- Difference between Stop and Terminate in EC2
 - How Security Groups control SSH access
 - How IAM Access Keys are used for AWS CLI
 - How to upload files to S3 using AWS CLI